What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 In your view, what are the recent trends in bank regulation in your jurisdiction?

-Due to the increase of technological developments in Mexico, the recent trends in bank regulation are mainly focused in the use of technology by Mexican banks, especially in connection with (i) electronic money, digital assets and other financial technology products; (ii) open banking; (iii) the enhancement of cybersecurity and AML controls enabling the use of remote devices; (iv) third-party risk management and (iv) remote provision of services and execution of contracts.
+a) Due to the increase of technological developments in Mexico, the recent trends in bank regulation are mainly focused in the use of technology by Mexican banks, especially in connection with (i) electronic money, digital assets and other financial technology products; (ii) open banking; (iii) the enhancement of cybersecurity and AML controls for digital banking; (iv) third-party risk management; (v) remote provision of services and execution of contracts, and (vi) digital agents.

 What do you believe to be the biggest threat to the success of the financial sector in your jurisdiction?

 There are various factors that could be categorized as impeding a full development of the financial sector in Mexico.
-However, the lack of financial inclusion of a significant portion of the population could be counted amongst the most relevant.
+Importantly, the lack of financial inclusion of a significant portion of the population is one of the most relevant adverse factors for the banking industry.
 While the Fintech industry has been buoyant in Mexico in the past few years, which has helped access to financial services to a large number of persons, there are still great challenges for banks to develop their full potential to foster the Mexican economy.

 Mexico: Banking & Finance